Private Tours Entirely Designed Around You

 Neuhaus staff holding a boxed selection of Belgian pralines

 If you want that “I am definitely in Brussels” feeling, this is the shop.
-The Galerie de la Reine boutique is a pleasure to browse, and it is an easy stop to add to a chocolate tasting loop through the city centre.
+The Galerie de la Reine boutique is a pleasure to browse, and it is an easy stop to add to a chocolate tasting loop through the city center.
 It is also a reliable place to buy gifts when you want something classic that travels well.

 Before You Go, Talk to Someone Who Knows